kevin-appl/python-flask-docker-https/README.md

 Sample for building a web application with Python3, Flask, Gunicorn, Nginx (HTTPS) and Docker.

 Flask's built-in server is not suitable for production.
 Therefore, we deploy our Flask application to Gunicorn (WSGI server).
 Gunicorn is best used behind a proxy.
 In our case, we use NGINX as a reverse proxy.
+Docker containers make it easy to deploy this architecture on a host system.

 ![overview](https://user-images.githubusercontent.com/105594559/169369472-879dcac5-fc81-4953-9a75-385061bf2210.png)